dapplets/bos-overrides-registry/README.md

 This project won the General Prize - 1st Place, you can read more details in the submission: [Dapplets Mutable Web](https://www.boshacks.com/#/devgovgigs.near/widget/gigs-board.pages.Post?id=1236)

-See our demo video at YouTube : [Dapplets Mutable Web](https://www.youtube.com/watch?v=DykC47Ec0zc)
+See our demo video on YouTube : [Dapplets Mutable Web](https://www.youtube.com/watch?v=DykC47Ec0zc)

 near-blank-project
 ==================